In this Special Feature, we round up the existing evidence on the gastrointestinal symptoms of COVID-19.

 - abdominal pain (3–11%)

-Less commonly, COVID-19 may also cause:
+Less commonly, COVID-19 may also be associated with:

-Early studies suggest GI symptoms
+Early studies suggest that GI symptoms

 When SARS-CoV-2 particles leave an infected cell, it triggers the release of cytokines, small proteins that play a role in inflammation.
 This process may cause GI symptoms.

-Once in the GI tract, the virus
+Once inside the GI tract, the virus can also

-And a report from October 2020 found children with COVID-19 who develop GI symptoms were more likely to experience severe, critical infections and cardiac impairments.
+And a report from October 2020 found that children with COVID-19 who develop GI symptoms were more likely to experience severe, critical infections and cardiac impairments.

-Medications used to treat GI diseases or symptoms
+Medications used to treat GI diseases or symptoms can also

 There are also around 100 times more ACE-2 receptors in the GI tract than respiratory organs, so it may be able to house more viruses when it acquires an infection.

-People with symptoms impacting multiple organs
+People with symptoms affecting multiple organs also

 Knowing how often, when, and why COVID-19 causes GI symptoms could have significant benefits.